k2view-academy/K2View-Academy/articles/08_globals/04_globals_code_examples.md

 Open the **Globals** window under a **Logical Unit** and [define a new **Global**](/articles/08_globals/01_globals_overview.md#how-do-i-create-or-edit-a-global).

-After the Global is saved, its definition is kept in the Globals.java file under the same LU and its initial value = Y. This variable can be used by all functions under this LU.
+After the Global is saved, its definitions are kept in the Globals.java file under the same LU and its initial value = Y. This variable can be used by all functions under this LU.

 <pre><code>
 if (CUSTOMER_CHECKS_ENABLED.equals("Y")) {